Bariatric Surgery Frequently Asked Questions (FAQs)

 What coverage and requirements are specified by Medicare?

-- Original Medicare Plan: Medicare covers 80% of the approved amount.
+- Original Medicare Plan: Medicare covers 80 percent of the approved amount.
 You are responsible for the remaining amount.

 - MediGap/Medicare Supplemental Plan: Call and ask what is covered by the plan.
 Many times with MediGap plans, you will pay little or nothing.

-- Medicare Advantage Plan: Call your plan and ask about costs.
+- Medicare Advantage Plan: Call and ask what is covered.
 The plan must cover at least what Original Medicare does, but it may cover more.

 When will I be able to have surgery?